AncientMariner/TDD-Katas/README.md

     You task is to implement a tennis scoring program.
     Summary of tennis scoring:

-    A game is won by the first player to have won at least four points in total and at least two points more than the opponent.
+    A game is won by the tail player to have won at least four points in total and at least two points more than the opponent.